Emotions can inadvertently run our lives, can't they?

 The Importance of Listening to Our Emotions

 Most of us have learned to push feelings aside as troublesome or annoying little nuisances that are in the way of happiness and success.
-We’ve been taught that emotions show weakness, that emotions interfere with good decision-making, or that we just need to buck up, push through, and get things done… or some other variation.
+We’ve been taught that emotions show weakness and interfere with good decision-making.
+Or maybe you've heard that you just need to buck up!
+We have learned in so many ways that we should push through to get things done.
+But I'm here to tell you that, it's a myth.

-Learning how to manage emotions and self-regulate is critical on the path of becoming our true self and finding a sense of well-being.
+Learning how to manage emotions and self-regulate is critical on the path to becoming your true self.
+Crucial to finding a sense of well-being and inner stability.

 One of the most liberating experiences is having a clear head, a happy heart, a meaningful life, and thriving relationships—all at the same time.
 A lot of people think this is impossible.
 And few know how to achieve a consistent experience filled with inner peace and ease, especially when dealing with conflicting emotions.